borenstein-lab/MetaLAFFA/README.md

     Singleton/unpaired FASTQs should be named `<sample>.S.fastq.gz`

     **Note** If you only have a single, unpaired read file (e.g. just forward reads), make sure that they are labeled as a singleton/unpaired FASTQ.

-1. Place the FASTQs in the `data/` directory.

-2. Start MetaLAFFA with one of the following commands:
+2. Start MetaLAFFA with one of the following commands from your example project directory:

     1. If you are running MetaLAFFA locally, use:

-            python3 MetaLAFFA.py --local --n <number_of_cores>

-        where <number_of_cores> is the number of coress that you want to allow MetaLAFFA to use to parallelize pipeline steps (i.e. each core will be running a separate pipeline operation).
+            ./MetaLAFFA.py

-    2. If you are running MetaLAFFA on a cluster, use:
+        If you are running MetaLAFFA on a cluster, use:

-            python3 MetaLAFFA.py
+            ./MetaLAFFA.py --use-cluster

+        This option will use the submission wrapper and jobscript specified in your project's `config/cluster.py` configuration submodule to submit jobs to your cluster system.

-    3. Since Snakemake (and thus MetaLAFFA) needs to run for the entire annotation process, we recommend that you begin a [screen session](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.
+    2. Since Snakemake (and thus MetaLAFFA) needs to run for the entire annotation process, we recommend that you begin a [screen session](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.

-    4. You can use the `-n <number_of_jobs>` (default is 50 for <number_of_jobs>) option to specify how many jobs should be in your cluster's queue at any one time.
-This limits the number of jobs that will be running at any one time but also avoids flooding the job queue with the potentially enormous number of jobs that may be generated.
+    3. You can use the `-j <number_of_jobs>` (default is 50 for <number_of_jobs>) option to specify how many cores should be used locally/jobs should be in your cluster's queue at any one time.
+Regarding cluster usage, this limits the number of jobs that will be running at any one time but also avoids flooding the job queue with the potentially enormous number of jobs that may be generated.
 You should modify this setting according to your cluster resources and job queue etiquette.

-    5. You can use the `-w <time_in_seconds>` (default is 60 for <time_in_seconds>) option to specify the time to wait after a job finishes running before checking for the existence of the expected output file.
+    4. You can use the `-w <time_in_seconds>` (default is 60 for <time_in_seconds>) option to specify the time to wait after a job finishes running before checking for the existence of the expected output file.
 Snakemake does this to determine whether the job completed successfully, and if running on a cluster, there can often be some delay between jobs technically finishing and output files being detectable when shared filesystems are involved.
 When running on a cluster, you should modify this setting according to the expected latency for your cluster environment.

-    6. When running on a cluster, MetaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
-You can modify the default resource requests by editing lines 9-13 of `config/cluster.py`, and you can modify step-specific resource requests by editing the `cluster_params` Python dictionary of each step's configuration submodule in `config/steps/<name_of_pipeline_step>.py`.
+    5. When running on a cluster, MetaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
+You can modify the default resource requests by editing `config/cluster.py`, and you can modify step-specific resource requests by editing the `cluster_params` Python dictionary of each step's configuration submodule in `config/steps/<name_of_pipeline_step>.py`.

+3. Once MetaLAFFA has finished running, you should find the final output files in your project's `output/final` directory.
+You can see example final output files in the `example_output` folder of this repository.

 Full-length Tutorial
 --------------------